Reading Time: 3 minutes

 This article will outline what effective ITDR planning entails, and why having a backup is only a small part of a much larger discussion.

 IT systems and applications are an integral part of all organizations and can pose unique challenges and needs in terms of disaster recovery.
 Some operations can be completely halted by an IT disruption, and recovery often requires specific skills, detailed planning and testing.

 ITDR Planning depends on Business Impact Analysis (BIA) and Risk Assessments

-RTO and RTO will be driven by BIA findings
+RTO and RPO will be driven by BIA findings